-Castle Category: 5 Star Castle Hotels, B&B Castle Hotels, Castle Hotels with Spa Facilities, Family Friendly Castle Stays, Michelin Star Restaurants, and Dog/Pet Friendly Castle StaysCastle Tags: Best Castle & Manor House Hotels near London, Best Castle Stays in England and Best Castle Stays near London
+Castle Category: 5 Star Castle Hotels, B&B Castle Hotels, Castle Spa Hotels, Family Friendly Castle Stays, Michelin Star Restaurants, and Dog/Pet Friendly Castle StaysCastle Tags: Best Castle & Manor House Hotels near London, Best Castle Stays in England in 2020 and Best Castle Stays near London in 2020

 The Lanesborough, on Hyde Park Corner, has perhaps London’s most prestigious address and consistently appears near the top of any sensible list of that city’s finest luxury hotels, with its double Michelin Starred Céleste Restaurant being an added bonus.